Egress Gateway Best Practices

 native {

-# Set egress node replica count
+# Set the number of egress node replicas

 replicas = 1